 You will need to have at least two years of language teaching experience, preferably in English as a Foreign/Second Language.

 We accredit the Diploma in English Language Teaching (DELTA) qualification or equivalent (e.g. Level 7 Diploma in TESOL) as prior learning.
 It counts 20 credits and exempts students from LING409, Curriculum Design and Teacher Development.
 Applicants whose prior learning is accredited receive a 10% reduction in fees.
 Students need to request accreditation at the point of application to the programme and credit will only be awarded for learning that has taken place within the last five years immediately prior to the start of the course.
 Credit may also be awarded in cases where a TESOL qualification has been awarded more than five years ago but where the applicant can provide evidence that their learning has continued in a professional or similar context since then

 Months of entry

 This part-time, web-based programme aims to provide flexibility so that you can study alongside your existing work and personal commitments.

 We aim to equip teachers with up-to-date knowledge and skills that will enable them to work in a variety of language teaching contexts.
-Some experience is required to take this programme; for example, it is ideal for English language teachers who have at least two years’ experience in the field would be suitable candidates for this degree programme.
+Some experience is required to take this programme; for example, it is ideal for English language teachers who have two or more years’ experience in the field.